Vitalii36/mycookiescapcha/README.md

 # Mycookiescapcha
-  function - to edit cookies from the server response file and use it for further automated work with the site and to combat capcha
+  function - to edit cookies from the server response file and use it for further automated work with the site and to combat captcha

 ## Use case
 * [PythonScrapy-BrickSet](https://github.com/Vitalii36/PythonScrapy-Brickset)